azonenberg/serdes-website/serdes/_posts/2025-07-04-Switch-project-pt3.md

 I have not yet attempted to read or mess with most of the 8051 address space.

-From looking at MESA, the following addresses, names, and values are known (this is not all inclusive, just what I've looked at)
+From looking at MESA, the following addresses, names, and values are known (this is not all inclusive, just what I've looked at).
+These appear to correlate with the bitfield names in `SERDES6G_ANA_CFG` in vtss_phy.h.
+While the macro names refer to Tesla, looking at the code it appears Tesla uses the same or very similar SERDES as Luton26/Atom12 so it's very likely that all of these field names map directly.

 #### `47cb` / name unknown